schoolofdevops/ultimate-kubernetes-bootcamp/chapters/5_deploying_pods.md

   * create a **volumes** definition
   * attach volume to container using **VolumeMounts** property

-Volumes are of two types:
+Local host volumes are of two types:
   * emptyDir
   * hostPath

+We will pick hostPath.
+[Refer to this doc to read more about hostPath.](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath)

 File: db-pod.yaml